Communities

 General comments

-nobodyImportant‭ wrote about 4 years ago · edited about 4 years ago
+nobodyImportant‭ wrote over 4 years ago · edited over 4 years ago

 That's what I would say.
 But why the spelling changed?
 It could easily have been "pronounciation" with the new pronunciation caused by Trisyllabic Laxing.
 Why did the O get removed?